andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 <hr>

-This ends part 1 of this lab.
-We continue with [part 2](#lab-1---part-2) to have a closer look into a resource server just using the automatic mapping provided by Spring Security 5.
+This ends lab 1.
+In the next [lab 2](../lab2) we will build the corresponding web client.

 __<u>Important Note</u>__: If you could not manage to finish part 1 then just use the project __lab1/library-server-complete-custom__ for the next labs.

+If you have already finished lab and there is still time you may continue with [bonus part](#lab-1---bonus-part) of lab 1 to have a closer look into a resource server just using the automatic mapping provided by Spring Security 5.

 <hr>

-### Lab 1 - Part 2
+## Lab 1 - Bonus Part

 In part 2 of this lab we just have a look inside the completed resource server using the automatic mapping approach provided by Spring Security 5.